 Course Policies

-Course policies on Late Assignments, Participation, and Professional Writing are found under Course Information in the online course menu.
+Course policies on topics such as Late Assignments, Participation, and Professional Writing are found under Course Information in the online course menu.
 Students are responsible for reviewing and applying these policies while enrolled in this course.

 University Policies